darasus/ai-blog/content/inheritance-in-java.md

   been implemented in a different class, then you should use inheritance.
 This is just one of the reasons why you might want to take advantage of inheritance.
+intro: >-
+  When you think of classes and objects, what comes to mind?
+If your thoughts immediately went to the idea of parent and child classes, then you’ve either studied object-oriented programming or you understand the nuances of English.
+However, if you think about a parent giving birth to a child, then you obviously haven’t studied enough OOP.
+Let’s see what inheritance in Java is all about and why it’s useful.

+  We often find ourselves reusing code that has been implemented in some other class.
+This leads us to ask a very logical question – can we reuse code even further?
+The answer is yes!
+We can take one class and make it so that it extends the functionality of another.
+This is called inheritance in Java.
+It is one of the cornerstones of OOP programming and something that every serious programmer should know well.
 ---

 ## Why Use Inheritance?